 Whether or not an employer is required to offer domestic partner coverage under a group health plan, there are several key points to consider.

 - Tax Treatment: Domestic partnerships, whether registered with the State of California or not, are not recognized under federal law.
-Consequently, contributions made to the premiums for registered and unregistered domestic partner coverage are taken post-tax, and the employee is subject to imputed income for the value of benefits provided.
+Consequently, contributions made to the premiums for registered and unregistered domestic partner coverage are taken post-tax, and the employee is subject to imputed income for the value of benefits provided (note: California law differs in this regard and generally imposes no taxation for benefits provided to a registered domestic partner).

 - Children of Domestic Partners: Employers have the freedom to decide whether to extend eligibility to the children of a domestic partner – subject to any limitations imposed by an insurance carrier.
 However, the same tax consequences outlined above will apply.